Introduction: Wines Consumers in Mainland China

 In China, the demand for quality wine has soared in recent years, creating opportunities for foreign businesses.
-To determine whether the products they plan to sell will fit the preference of the Mainlanders, study of the different consumer groups in the market is important.
+To determine whether the products they plan to sell will fit the preference of the Mainlanders, a study of the different consumer groups in the market is important.
 Through careful analysis, companies will have a better understanding of their needs and preferences, as well as their purchasing potential.

-Wine Consumer Groups in Mainland China
+Groups of Wine Consumers in Mainland China

 They are the infrequent sippers who consume wine only during special occasions like friendly get-togethers.
 While they enjoy drinking wine, they limit their purchases to those that fit the budget, usually bottles around ¥20 (US$3)to ¥50 (US$7).
 Supermarkets and hypermarkets are the ideal places for this group to buy wine because of the wide selection available.